Why work with a licensed LPL Investment Adviser Representative?

-"After I passed the Series 65, a whole new world opened up to me and my clients.
+"After I passed the Series 65*, a whole new world opened up to me and my clients.
 Now we can do things together that I never thought possible," Darren commented.
-"Once clients experience the different strategies that an Investment Adviser Representative can offer, they rarely will go back and do things the old way.
+"Once clients experience the different strategies that an LPL Investment Adviser Representative can offer, they rarely will go back and do things the old way.
 This became apparent to me several years ago, and I knew that I had to get my Investment Adviser Representative license in order to stand out from the competition."

 Publications